CLEO now offers free workshops for community workers on how to help clients find good legal information.

 What’s the format?

 The workshop is interactive and includes hands-on exercises that will be customized for each group.
 If 3 hours is too long, we will try to adapt the workshop to meet the needs of your group.
+The workshop is available in English and French.

 How to plan a workshop?